buildwithsuhana/tp_autoshard/README.md

 1. **✅ True Tensor Parallelism**: Not FSDP-style implementation
 2. **✅ Data Replication**: Input data replicated across devices
 3. **✅ Partial Outputs**: No output gathering needed
-4. **✅ Local Gradients**: Gradients computed locally on partial outputs
+4. **✅ Optimized Gradients**: Gradients for row-parallel layers are local, while column-parallel layers use an efficient all-reduce.
-5. **✅ No All-Reduce**: No gradient synchronization required
+5. **✅ Minimal All-Reduce**: A single all-reduce is used for column-parallel layers.
-6. **✅ Independent Updates**: Each device updates its own parameters
+6. **✅ Mostly Independent Updates**: Each device updates its own parameters, with a synchronization step for column-parallel layers.
 7. **✅ Optimizer State Sharding**: Efficient memory usage
 8. **✅ All Tests Passing**: Implementation verified and working